X2 & X3-Series Network Packet BrokersTimestamping, Deduplication, Slicing, Tunneling, SSL/TLS Decryption, Data Masking

 What is a Network Packet Broker?

-A Network Packet Broker (NPB) is a device that optimizes the flow of traffic between TAP and SPAN connections and network monitoring, security and acceleration tools.
-By maintaining a many-to-many (M:M) port mapping of network ports to monitoring ports, they can direct network traffic efficiently, and filters can be applied to optimize bandwidth usage on the network.
-This also means that the performance of out-of-band tools increases as they receive only actionable data.
+A Network Packet Broker (NPB) is a device that optimizes traffic flow between TAP and SPAN connections and network monitoring, security, and acceleration tools.
+By maintaining a many-to-many (M:M) port mapping of network ports to monitoring ports, they can direct network traffic efficiently.
+Filters can be applied to optimize bandwidth usage on the network, and load on connected tools, increasing their performance.

-Network architectures are constantly becoming more complex and distributed, and so are network speeds, volumes of data, and traffic.
-Network Packet Brokers help you optimize the performance of your monitoring and security tools across the entire network by giving each tool the right packet data, which results in an increase of network efficiency while reducing your costs.
+Network architectures are constantly becoming more complex and distributed.
+So are network speeds, volumes of data, and traffic.
+Network Packet Brokers help you optimize the performance of your monitoring and security tools across the entire network by giving each device the correct packet data, which increases network efficiency while reducing your costs.

 - Packet Slicing

 - Data Masking

 - Load Balancing

 Optimize bandwidth and storage utilization and ensure security compliance

 When using packet slicing, the frame headers are kept, and the payloads dropped.
 By removing payloads that are irrelevant to your network monitoring and security analysis, tool overload and bandwidth usage can be decreased.

 The X3-Series supports in-line and out-of-band SSL/TLS traffic decryption.
 In in-line mode, the X3-Series decrypts and re-encrypts traffic.
 This allows connected tools to see decrypted data before it is re-encrypted and sent back into the network.
 Out-of-band decryption means the X3-Series passively decrypts a mirrored or tapped copy of the traffic.